 2.2.1.
 List of variables

 The list of state variables, with their definition and appropriate notation, is given in Table 1.
-To these variables should be added T{as} for temperature.
+The 'state variable', T{as} , for temperature is BSM2-specific and should be added to this list.

 Table 1: List of ASM1 variables